This information explains what a resting echocardiogram is and what to expect during your procedure.

 About Your Resting Echocardiogram

-An echocardiogram, or “echo,” is a test that tells your doctor about the structure and function of your heart.
-Ultrasound (high-frequency sound waves) is used to take pictures of your heart.
-The test lets your doctor know:
+An echocardiogram, or echo, is a test that uses ultrasound to look at the structure and function of your heart.
+Ultrasound uses sound waves to create pictures.

-- How well your heart valves are working
+- How well your heart valves are working.

-- How well your heart muscle is moving
+- How well your heart muscle is moving.

-- How your blood is flowing
+- How your blood is flowing.

 During Your Procedure

 You will lie on an exam table on your left side.
 Your technician will put a gel on your chest.
 The gel conducts the signals from your heart.

 Your procedure will take about 30 minutes.

 Your doctor should have the results of your echo 24 hours after your procedure.
 Call your doctor’s office a few days after your procedure if you don’t hear from your doctor before then.Back to top